How Food Affects Mental Health: Science-Backed Guide (2026)

 - May increase the anxiety and depression.

 Studies have attributed the high frequency of junk food to the risk of mood disorders, lack of concentration and fatigue.
-It is also discovered that many people who are chronically stressed or depressed lack omega-3 fatty acids, B-vitamins, magnesium and zinc.
+It is also true that many people who are chronically stressed or depressed lack omega-3 fatty acids, B-vitamins, magnesium and zinc.

 Comparison Table: Healthy Diet vs Ultra-Processed Diet